Reverendissimo/asocial/ARCHITECTURE.md

 # Asocial Chrome Extension - Architecture

+## ⚠️ Important Notice

+**This software is a Proof of Concept (PoC) for educational purposes only.**

+- **NOT for production use** - This is experimental software
+- **NOT reliable** - Do not use for protecting sensitive information
+- **Use at your own risk** - No warranties or guarantees provided
+- **See [TERMS_OF_USE.md](TERMS_OF_USE.md)** for complete terms and limitations

 ## 🎯 Core Vision
-A Chrome extension that enables encrypted messaging on ANY website using a clean, maintainable architecture with multi-user encrypted storage and universal platform support.
+A Chrome extension that demonstrates encrypted messaging concepts on ANY website using a clean, maintainable architecture with multi-user encrypted storage and universal platform support. **This is for educational purposes only.**

 ## 🏗️ Architecture Overview